What Our Expert Witnesses Do – And How We Make It Easy to Instruct Them

 • Brachial plexus injury

-• Learning difficulties including ADHD, autism and Asperger’s
+• ADHD, autism and other learning disabilities

 • Industrial disease